 Whiplash is a specific type of neck strain due to the sudden changing movement of the head and neck.
 Whiplash is common among athletes and individuals who have experienced an accident (e.g., automobile accident).
 Whiplash occurs when an impact to the body or head causes the head to move or jerk suddenly and swiftly forwards or backward, causing neck strain.
 The whiplash itself is when the muscles and tendons within the neck are stretched beyond their limit and result in one or more tears.
 Due to the nature of how a whiplash injury can occur, it’s not uncommon for a whiplash injury to be accompanied by a concussion.
-Our medical specialists at AICA Orthopedics can diagnose and treat whiplash of any severity: contact us today to get to find relief from the head and neck pain that you are experiencing.
+Our orthopedic doctors at AICA Orthopedics can diagnose and prescribe whiplash treatment of any severity: contact us today to get to find relief from the head and neck pain that you are experiencing.

-Treatment solutions for whiplash vary based on the severity of whiplash that you are experiencing and how you got the whiplash injury.
-For minor whiplash injuries, treatment suggestions may include periodically icing the neck and taking painkiller medication.
+Whiplash treatments vary based on the severity of whiplash that you are experiencing and how you got the whiplash injury.
+For minor whiplash injuries, whiplash treatment suggestions may include periodically icing the neck and taking painkiller medication.
 Moderate whiplash injuries may require a neck brace, getting a massage, and definitely a whiplash doctor.
-Severe types of whiplash are rare but may require surgery to alleviate ongoing pain showing no signs of improvement.
+Severe types of whiplash are rare but may require surgery from an orthopedic surgeon to alleviate ongoing pain showing no signs of improvement.

-With the combination of doctors and specialists at AICA Orthopedics, we’ll provide an accurate diagnosis of your whiplash injury and will recommend personalized treatment solutions based on your situation.
+With the combination of neck doctors and specialists at AICA Orthopedics, we’ll provide an accurate diagnosis of your whiplash injury and will recommend personalized treatment solutions based on your situation.
 Contact our office today to get started.

 It’s common for people to mistake whiplash (neck strain) for a neck sprain, but they are a little different.
 Neck strain (whiplash) is caused by direct damage to the muscle and tendons (bands of tissue that connect muscles to bones) whereas neck sprains (not whiplash) are the result of tearing of ligaments (tissues that connect bones together).
 The differences between the two are extremely small and may not be noticeable to an individual who is simply experiencing pain after an injury.